greensleeves8/Final_Project_Baseball/README.md

 | | | | | | | | *Actual Yes* | 22 | 12 |

 ## Visualizations
+Visualizations were created in Tableau to demonstrate how rare it is to be inducted to the Baseball Hall of Fame, and how it has become even more difficult to be competitove over time.
+A snapshot of these visualizations will be shown on the web app.

 ## Deployment
 For User-Facing purposes - a combination of